• Skip to primary navigation

 Sift in the flour and mix to combine then cover with cling film and place in the fridge for 1-2 hours (photo 7).

 After the mixture has chilled, bring a large pot of salted water to a boil.
-Using wet hands (important) roll the gnudi into balls around 1 tablespoon of mixture at a time and place on a plate or tray lightly dusted with flour (photo 8).
+Using wet hands (important) roll the gnudi into balls around 1 tbsp of mixture at a time and place on a plate or tray lightly dusted with flour (photo 8).

 Top Tip: It's important to wet your hands to shape the gnudi into balls and you want to be quick (just a few seconds).
 They are really soft so will stick to your hands if they aren't wet, don't be tempted to use flour they'll just stick.